-Chi-ming Yang received her Ph.D. in English from Cornell University and her B.A. in Comparative Literature from Stanford University.
-She has taught at Fordham University and held a Mellon Post-doctoral Fellowship at Barnard College, Columbia University.
-She specializes in 18th-century British literature and culture, with interests in travel writing, empire, colonialism, and East-West relations.
-Her book, Performing China: Virtue, Commerce, and Orientalism in Eighteenth-century England, 1660-1760 (Johns Hopkins University Press, 2011), is a study of the European fascination with Asia in the early modern period.
-It focuses on how China becomes an intensely debated example of virtue amidst England’s new consumer culture.
-Publications related to this theme of early modern orientalism have appeared in Comparative Literature Studies, Eighteenth-Century Studies, and Humans and Other Animals in Eighteenth-Century Britain: Representation, Hybridity, Ethics.
-Her new work concerns race, chinoiserie, transatlantic slavery, and the cultural impact of global flows of silver between Latin America and East Asia.
+Chi-ming Yang received her Ph.D. in English from Cornell University and her B.A. in Comparative Literature from Stanford University with emphases in Spanish, Chinese, and English.
+She specializes in the literary and visual culture of race and empire, with a focus on East-West cultural exchanges stretching from the early modern period to the 18th century, and up to the contemporary moment.
+Her scholarship is interdisciplinary and comparative in approach, crossing the bounds of British, American, Asian, and Latin American studies.
+Primary fields of research include: transatlantic/transpacific exchanges; science and race; material culture and globalism; contemporary/postcolonial art, film, and visual culture.
+Articles on race and visual culture include: "Haptic Blackness: The double Life of an 18th-century Bust" and "Silver, Blackness, and Fugitive Value, 'from China to Peru.'"
+Her book, Performing China: Virtue, Commerce, and Orientalism in Eighteenth-century England, 1660-1760 (Johns Hopkins University Press, 2011), is a study of the European fascination with Asia.
+It examines how China became an intensely debated example of virtue amidst England’s new consumer culture.
+Publications related to the theme of early modern orientalism have appeared in Comparative Literature Studies, Eighteenth-Century Studies, and Humans and Other Animals in Eighteenth-Century Britain: Representation, Hybridity, Ethics.
+Her new work concerns the science fiction writer Octavia E. Butler and ongoing reflections on the environment, race, chinoiserie, transatlantic slavery, and popular visual culture.